alphonseb/nofake/readme.md

 # No Fake

-A chrome extension to check for reported fake news shared your social medias.
+A chrome extension to check for reported fake news shared on your social medias.

 ### Supported Medias (as of 15/04/2021)
 - Twitter